armaanrasheed/4_wire_stepper_motor_driver/README.md

 Cleans up GPIO resources and saves the current state before exiting.
 This should be called upon completion of motor operations to ensure a safe shutdown.

 ---
-Let me know if you need any additional details or further modifications!